 How to Split Excel Sheet into Multiple Files (3 Quick Methods)

-In the following dataset, we have sales data of 5 people for 4 years in 4 different worksheets.
-Suppose, we want to split each Excel sheet of the workbook into separate files.
-We will use simple copy and paste options to do this.
+In the following dataset, we have sales data of five people for four years in four different worksheets.
+Suppose we want to split each Excel sheet of the workbook into a separate file.

 Using Copy and Paste Options